Employment

 2. Filing a return

-Every employee deriving a total net income of an amount exceeding the Category A Income Exemption Threshold or where tax has been withheld under PAYE shall file a return.
+Every employee deriving a total net income of an amount exceeding Rs 390,000 or where tax has been withheld under PAYE shall file a return.

 External Links : CATA | ATAF | WCO | Trade Obstacles Alert | Mauritius Trade Easy